yeji0205/yeji0205/README.md

 </p> -->

 I am a Bachelor Student of IT-Systems-Engineering at Hasso Plattner Institut, and also learning programming skills at 42 Berlin.
-I am interested in 3D programming, I have learned three.js and since I have a PC, also playing bit with Unreal Engine 5.
+I am interested in 3D programming, I have learned three.js and since I have a PC, also playing with Unreal Engine 5.

 <h3 align="center"> Let's get connected!</h3>